 But the differences between the Italian Mafia and the Irish Mob have never been clearer.
 Still, the themes of controlling your city and pride in your work stay at the forefront of the seminal film, The General.

 17. The Harder They Come (1972)

-The Harder They Come is perhaps best known for its infectious reggae soundtrack.
+The Harder They Come is perhaps best known for its infectious reggae soundtrack, which holds its own against the best movie songs.
 But at the heart of the picture, is an important commentary on gangster celebrity.
 The protagonist Ivan, played by Jimmy Cliff, wants to be a reggae singer but corruption and poverty keep him from success.

 Instead, Ivan finds himself enraptured in a life of crime.
 He becomes infamous for killing police officers.
 In turn, his former record label releases his song and reaps the profits of his celebrity.
 Ivan succumbs to a glorified view of the gangster which ultimately forces his downfall.

 Billed as “the most devastating blast of drama to hit the screen since Public Enemy,” Angels with Dirty Faces mostly makes true on its assertion.
 In many ways, this is the spiritual successor to Public Enemy; the chief difference being that Angels With Dirty Faces was produced after the institution of censorship guidelines.

 The film condemns the gangster lifestyle even more than before.
 This is also one of the first gangster films to heavily involve the Catholic faith, which would go on to become a major characteristic of Mafia films.

 GREATEST SCORSESE GANGSTER MOVIES